javier123454321/blog/src/blog/back-to-token-voting-governance.md

 meta:
   desc: "Decision making should not be thought of as financial policy"
 intro:
-  description: 'Decision making should not be thought of as financial policy'
+  text: 'Decision making should not be thought of as financial policy'
 ---
 __This is the first in the series of essays in which we discuss our thinking behind governance tokens from people in the frontlines of building them out.
 ValorizeDAO is a community of people building out governance token standards and a platform for people to launch them with no code.
 Find out more at [Valorize](https://www.valorize.app)__